liferay/liferay-central-test-2/modules/util/portal-tools-data-partitioning-sql-builder/README.markdown

-# Partitioning Tool
+# Data Partitioning SQL Builder

-The data partitioning tool allows you to physically separate one portal instance from an already existing `logically partitioned` Liferay Portal.
+The data partitioning SQL builder tool (partitioning tool) allows you to physically separate a Liferay Portal instance from an already existing `logically partitioned` Liferay Portal instance.
+The existing instance is `logically partitioned` in that it has several companies in its database (i.e., the database's `Company` table has multiple rows).
+Using the partitioning tool, you can move a subset of the companies to another database for a completely different new Liferay Portal instance to use.

-What does it mean `logically partitioned`?
-It means you have several companies in the same database, and you want to move a few of them to another database.
-If you'd query the `Company` table, you'd have more than one row there.

-Depending on the `-W|--write-file` optional parameter, the output of the tool will be one or several SQL files, a single file or one per table on your current Liferay database, **you have to execute on your target database**.
+The tool produces one or more SQL files for you to execute on a target database.
-After that, just start a completely different Liferay installation configured to use this separated database to complete the separation.
+After that, you can start the new Liferay Portal installation and configure it to use the target database, so the portal instance uses the migrated company data.

-It's **important** to say that this tool does not allow moving one portal instance to another database manager system (DBMS), because its output will always be SQL code for the underlying DBMS.
-See it as an utility to isolate companies' data into SQL files for the only purpose of moving them to separated databases.
-Nothing more, nothing less.
+**Imortant**: This tool does not allow moving one portal instance to another database manager system (DBMS), because the tool's output is always based on the SQL code for the underlying DBMS.
+The tool is for isolating company data into SQL files for the sole purpose of moving the data to a different database.

 ## Executing the tool

-To execute this tool, you must add both your JDBC driver and your database data partitioning module (MySQL, PostgreSQL, Oracle, DB2, Sybase, SQL Server) to the execution classpath, so that the tool can successfully perform its operations.
+To execute this tool, you must add both your JDBC driver and your database data partitioning module (MySQL, PostgreSQL, Oracle, DB2, Sybase, SQL Server) to the execution classpath.

-Once the classpath is satisfied, you must provide **four or five arguments** to the
-tool:
+Here are the tool's arguments:

 * The properties file with your database configuration, following the same structure as in the sample files.
 (Required)

 * The name of the schema you want to export.
 (Required)

-* The ID of the Company/Shard you want to export, described by `companyId` field.
+* The IDs of the companies/shards you want to export.
+A company's ID is in the `companyId` field.
 (Required)

-* The output directory for the generated SQL files, representing the `INSERT` statements to execute in the new database.
+* The output directory for the generated SQL files.
 (Required)

-* Whether the export process generates one SQL file per table type (control or partitioned) for the whole database or one SQL file per table.
-If no argument is specified, only one file per table type will be generated.
+* Whether to have the export process generate one SQL file per table type (control or partitioned) for the whole database or one SQL file per table.
+    If no argument is specified, only one file per table type is generated.
     (Optional)

 The command to execute the tool should be similar to this:

     java -classpath "PATH-TO-LIBS/*:/PATH-TO-TOOL/com.liferay.portal.tools.data.partitioning.sql.builder-1.0.0.jar" com.liferay.portal.tools.data.partitioning.sql.builder.Main [-P|--properties-file] PATH-TO-DB-PROPERTIES [-S|--schema-name] SCHEMA_NAME [-C|--company-ids] COMMA-SEPARATED-COMPANY_IDS [-O|--output-dir] OUTPUT-DIR [-W|--write-file]

-Remember that you should use colon (:) as file separator on Unix-like machines, and semicolon (;) on Windows machines.
+Remember to use a colon (:) as a file separator on Unix-like machines, and a semicolon (;) on Windows machines.

 Here are examples of executing the tool using MySQL as the DB provider: